 A Very Important Realization

 To our knowledge, no EAM has suitable data relationships to fulfill the requirements of all four APM quadrants.
-To be effective within an Asset Management program, an organization needs systems, software, as well as work processes and standards to assure all quadrants have the required capabilities to achieve desired outcomes.
+To be effective within an Asset Management program, an organization needs systems, software, as well as work processes, and standards to ensure all quadrants have the required capabilities to achieve desired outcomes.